ajcaldelas/dev/README.md

 4. Run the `REDFISH_USER=<user> REDFISH_PASSWORD=<password> redfish-cleanup.sh`

 5. Run the `REDFISH_USER=<user> REDFISH_PASSWORD=<password> redfish-virtual-media.sh`
+    - NOTE: You need to change the `ISO_URL` in this script if you have web server if you don't you can't run this script.

 TODOs: Need to add redfish setup for iDRACs